odan/slim4-skeleton/docs/database.md

 as they are better suited to handling large amounts of data without using the "Unit of Work" pattern and sacrificing simplicity.

-Each public repository method represents a query.
-The return values represent the result set of a query and can be primitive/object or list (array) of them.
-Database **transactions** must be handled on a higher level (service) and not within a repository.
+This project employs **persistence-oriented** repositories for efficient large data handling  without the complexity of the [Unit of Work](https://en.wikipedia.org/wiki/Unit_of_work) pattern.
+Handle database **transactions** at the service level, not within the repository.

+Every public repository method represents a query, returning either a primitive/object or an array of them as the result set.

 **Quick summary:**